obhasin/Portfolio-Projects/README.md

 # Oriana Bhasin - Ecological Data Scientist Portfolio

 ## About

-I am a dynamic and results-driven environmental analyst with a PhD in Evolutionary Biology & Ecology, specializing in ecological research, data analysis, and project management.
-I have extensive experience using advanced analytical tools such as R, Python, and QGIS to drive impactful conservation efforts and sustainable development initiatives.
+ Biodiversity scientist with a PhD in Evolutionary Biology & Ecology and over five years of experience in biodiversity monitoring, ecological research, and species resilience studies.
+Specialized in species interactions, genetic diversity, and ecological monitoring, applying quantitative research methods and statistical analysis to assess biodiversity trends and inform science-driven conservation strategies.
 This portfolio showcases key projects that reflect my expertise in biodiversity, genetic analysis, and ecological data visualization.

 My resume in [pdf](https://github.com/obhasin/Portfolio-Projects/blob/master/Resume_Oriana_Bhasin.pdf).